Dokumentationen

 In the provided Virtual Network, subnets must first be created.
 Azure Services can then be placed in these.
 Network segmentation depends on the services to be deployed in it and must therefore be defined by the subscription owner.

-Depending on the provided address range, it is conceivable to use either one large or several smaller subnets.
+Depending on the provided address range, either one large or several smaller subnets can be used.
 The following table illustrates possible subnetting of a /26 network.
 The table is not exhaustive.
 It is also possible to create subnets of different sizes.

 Note